woodcrafty/reck/README.rst

 record
 ======

-record is a Python module for creating lightweight custom record classes.
+``record`` is a Python module for creating lightweight custom record classes.

-It is similar to collections.namedtuple except that custom record classes have mutable (i.e. writable) fields and can have more than 256 fields.
+Records are similar to ``collections.namedtuple`` except that a record class has mutable (i.e. writable) fields and are not limited to 255 fields.
+Also, ``record`` instances are based on slots and do not have per-instance dictionaries, so they are lightweight, requiring slightly less memory than a ``namedtuple``.

-Similar to ``collections.namedtuple`` except that a ``record`` can have more than 256 fields and instances are mutable.

-Record is a Python package that provides a factory function for making record-like classes.
-It is similar to ``collections.namedtuple``, with the following differences:

-record in 4 points:

-* field values are mutable
-* a record can have more than 256 fields
-* instances are initialised with a sequence or mapping rather than positional and keyword arguments
-* lower memory footprint (``record`` objects are based on slots)
+Like namedtuples, ``record`` classes have fields accessible by attribute lookup as well as being indexable and iterable.

 +------------------------+---------+------------+------------+
 | Type                   | Mutable | Max fields | Defaults   |